software-architects/software-architects-website/content/blog/2013/02/27/BASTA-Spring-2013-Custom-OData-Providers.md

         }
     }
 }{% endhighlight %}
 </p><p>Of course you do not absolutely need OData to make use of the LINQ provider.
 You can use it directly in your C# app, too.
-You can easily try it e.g. in a unit test:</p>{% highlight javascript %}using IQToolkit;
+You can easily try it e.g. in a unit test:</p>{% highlight c# %}using IQToolkit;
 using Microsoft.VisualStudio.TestTools.UnitTesting;
 using CustomLinqProvider;
 using System.Linq;